apollographql/apollo-server/docs/source/deployment/heroku.md

     Alternatively, you can [configure environment variables](./heroku/#configuring-environment-variables) through the Heroku dashboard.

-- Remember that [GraphQL Playground](../testing/graphql-playground) is disabled by default when Apollo Server is in a production environment.
+- Remember that introspection is disabled by default when Apollo Server is in a production environment, which prevents tools like Apollo Sandbox from working.

 ### Automatically deploying with GitHub